This sermon series includes the following messages:

 Yet, though the fullness of the Trinity is far beyond human comprehension, it is unquestionably how God has revealed Himself in Scripture—as one God eternally existing in three Persons.

-This is not to suggest, of course, that the Bible presents three different gods (cf. Deut.
-6:4).
+This is not to suggest, of course, that the Bible presents three different gods (cf. Deuteronomy 6:4).
 Rather, God is three Persons in one essence; the Divine essence subsists wholly and indivisibly, simultaneously and eternally, in the three members of the one Godhead—the Father, Son, and Holy Spirit.
-(We considered the deity of Christ last Thursday,
+(We considered the deity of Christ last Thursday, in this post .)

 Yet, in exhibiting the unity between the members of the Trinity, the Word of God in no way denies the simultaneous existence and distinctiveness of each of the three Persons of the Godhead.
 In other words, the Bible makes it clear that God is one God (not three), but that the one God is a Trinity of Persons.

 In the Old Testament, the Bible implies the idea of the Trinity in several ways.
-The title Elohim (”God”), for instance, is a plural noun which can suggest multiplicity (cf. Gen. 1:26).
-This corresponds to the fact that the plural pronoun (”us”) is sometimes used of God (Gen. 1:26; Isa.
-6:8).
-More directly, there are places in which God’s name is applied to more than one Person in the same text (Ps.
-110:1; cf. Gen. 19:24).
-And there are also passages where all three divine Persons are seen at work (Is.
-48:16; 61:1).
+The title Elohim (”God”), for instance, is a plural noun which can suggest multiplicity (cf. Genesis 1:26).
+This corresponds to the fact that the plural pronoun (”us”) is sometimes used of God (Genesis 1:26; Isaiah 6:8).
+More directly, there are places in which God’s name is applied to more than one Person in the same text (Psalm 110:1; cf. Genesis 19:24).
+And there are also passages where all three divine Persons are seen at work (Isaiah 48:16; 61:1).

 Today’s article was adapted from John’s commentary on 1-3 John.